JoseJuniorTK/MLCLI/DOCKER_README.md

 ## Sample Data

 Sample data files are available in the `example_files/` directory.
 You can use these to test the workflows.

-## Version Compatibility

-This project uses scikit-learn version 1.3.2.
-Version incompatibility warnings when loading models will be automatically suppressed by the code.
-If you need to use models trained with other versions of scikit-learn, you may need to retrain the models with the current version.